advenimus/meeting-media-manager/README.md

 - WebDAV integration for file synchronization.
 - Regular updates to ensure compatibility with current systems.

-For more details, see the [original project](https://github.com/sircharlo/meeting-media-manager).
+For more details, see the [original project](https://github.com/sircharlo/meeting-media-manager) for more information.